jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.ByteExtensions.SetBits(thisbyte,Jcd.BitManipulation.BitMask).md

 ## ByteExtensions.SetBits(this byte, BitMask) Method

-Sets all specified bits to "on"
+Sets all specified bits to "on" and returns the modified value.

 ```csharp
 public static byte SetBits(this byte value, Jcd.BitManipulation.BitMask mask);